Eat It

-History
+Production

-The famous guitar solo, originally performed by Eddie Van Halen, was reproduced by Yankovic's producer, Rick Derringer.
+The famous guitar solo, performed by Eddie Van Halen on "Beat It", was reproduced by "Weird Al" Yankovic's producer, Rick Derringer.

-According to Yankovic, when he presented his lyrics to Jackson for review, he did not know how Jackson would react.
-Jackson allegedly thought it was amusing and agreed to allow the parody.
+According to Yankovic, Michael Jackson "not only returned our phone calls, but he approved it.
+He thought it was a funny idea."
 On October 19, 1989, the RIAA certified "Eat It" as a gold single.

 Reception

 The single reached number 1 in Australia, and it was his highest-charting US single on the Billboard Hot 100 at number 12 until "White & Nerdy" peaked at number 9 in October 2006.
 "Eat It" earned Yankovic a 1984 Grammy Award in the Best Comedy Recording category.
 "Eat It" also outranked "Beat It" in overall highest position on the Australian singles chart, with its highest rank being number 1, while "Beat It"'s highest was third.

-Cash Box reviewed the single, saying "Rick Derringer’s production has remained true to the energy and appeal of Michael Jackson’s original version, and the lyrics...are actually very funny."
+Cash Box reviewed the single, saying "Rick Derringer's production has remained true to the energy and appeal of Michael Jackson's original version, and the lyrics ... are actually very funny."